Handling of Feedbacks and Complaints

 The School accepts both written (emails / letters / Feedback Forms) and verbal communications (meetings / telephone correspondences) for ease of providing feedback.

 The School is to seek feedback from its key stakeholders and external partners for continual improvement of its systems and processes.

 All feedbacks and complaints must be properly recorded and /or documented.
 Any correspondence (including actions taken) between the School and the student must be annexed as evidences.
 This is to ensure that any staffs handling the case are kept aware of the progress / outcomes.

-- It is the responsibility of the Student Services Team to notify relevant teams of any feedbacks and complaints.
+It is the responsibility of the Student Services to notify relevant teams of any feedbacks and complaints.

-- Student Services Team is to respond to respective students within 3 working days of receipt of the feedback / complaint.
+Student Services is to respond to respective students within 3 working days of receipt of the feedback / complaint.

-- The Management Team will review all feedbacks and complaints on an annual basis.
+The Senior Management Team will review all feedbacks and complaints on an annual basis.
 This is to be documented in a report format.

-- Management Team will also use this review as a platform for reviewing the Feedback and Complaints Management System.
-The Management Team is to use the points discussed within the review and evaluate how the system can be improved
+Senior Management Team will also use this review as a platform for reviewing the Feedback and Complaints Management System.
+The Senior Management Team is to use the points discussed within the review and evaluate how the system can be improved

-- The Management Team is to regularly review the Feedback and Complaints Management System, Communication Channels, Policy and Procedures within the School, and see how they can be improved.
+The Senior Management Team is to regularly review the Feedback and Complaints Management System, Communication Channels, Policy and Procedures within the School, and see how they can be improved.

-In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.
+In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Senior Management Team, they can approach Committee for Private Education Student Services Centre (CPE-SSC) to report the dispute.
+Options for the student are:

 Details on the procedures are available in the Student Handbook which can be accessed by clicking here